-Software project management refers to the branch of project management dedicated to the planning, scheduling, resource allocation, execution, tracking and delivery of software and web projects.
+Software project management is dedicated to the planning, scheduling, resource allocation, execution, tracking, and delivery of software and web projects.

-Project management in software engineering is distinct from traditional project management in that software projects have a unique lifecycle process that requires multiple rounds of testing, updating, and customer feedback.
-Most IT-related projects are managed in the agile style, in order to keep up with the increasing pace of business, and iterate based on customer and stakeholder feedback.
+Project management in software engineering is distinct from traditional project management in that software projects have a unique life cycle process that requires multiple rounds of testing, updating, and customer feedback.
+Most IT-related projects are managed in the Agile style to keep up with the increasing pace of business and iterate based on customer and stakeholder feedback.

 The role and responsibility of a software project manager